AhmedSoliman/gardal/README.md

 A performance-focused token bucket rate limiting and throttling library for Rust with optional async support.

+> **Name Origin**: "Gardal" (جردل) is the Egyptian Arabic word for "bucket", reflecting the library's core token bucket algorithm.

 ## Features

 - **High Performance**: Optimized for minimal overhead with pluggable storage strategies